-- 1. Assessment results can be expressed in either of two different scales: - a) in grades, ranging from 1 to 10, with a maximum of one decimal or - b) on a three-point scale: fail/pass/pass with distinction

-If a student is not present during its collective assessment, as explained in section 6 of article 5.4, the result is registered as "assessment impossible".
-See appendix 6 for a conversion table for European, UK and US grading systems.
+- 1. Assessment results can be expressed in either of two different scales: - a. in grades, ranging from 1 to 10, with a maximum of one decimal or - b. on a three-point scale: fail/pass/pass with distinction article 5.4, the result is registered as "assessment impossible".
+See appendix 4 for a conversion table for European, UK and US grading systems.